terminusdb/terminusdb/docs/reference/API.md

 # API

+In this document we will define the API options for terminusdb, and create a database.

+### General rule

-The TerminusDB Server HTTP API.
-JSON documents have optional elements notated with angle-brackets, for instance:
+The TerminusDB Server HTTP API JSON documents have optional elements notated with angle-brackets, for instance:

 ```jsx
 {